 Please share your feedback, thoughts, and comments.

-OK, so that is it, I hope you enjoyed reading through this personal project of mine.
-If you have a great idea or a suggestion for me to improve this website and user-experience in any way, I welcome you to get in touch with me using my contact page here.
-Simply select website feedback in the drop-down menu.
+OK, so that is it from me.
+I hope you enjoyed reading through this personal website redesign project.
+If you have any suggestions or ideas, I welcome you to get in touch with me using my contact page here.
+Again, simply select website feedback in the drop-down menu.

-Thank you for reading and enjoy the new site.
+Thank you for reading and enjoying the new site.